-Let us now define the Floer chains, also known as the Morse-Smale-Witten complex, that underlies Haydys-Witten homology.
-For simplicity assume that there is only a finite set\footnote{ This is equivalent to the statement that the moduli space is a compact manifold of dimension zero, which is something one would ultimately like to prove. }~of Kapustin-Witten solutions on $W^4$ and consider the free abelian group generated by these solutions:
+Let us now define the Floer chains, also known as the Morse--Smale--Witten complex, that underlies Haydys--Witten homology.
+For simplicity assume that there is only a finite set\footnote{ This is equivalent to the statement that the moduli space is a compact manifold of dimension zero, which is something one would ultimately like to prove. }~of Kapustin--Witten solutions on $W^4$ and consider the free abelian group generated by these \mbox{solutions}:

-Note that, by definition, elements of $CF_{\theta\/}$ are stationary solutions of the Haydys-Witten equations -- or equivalently, critical points of an appropriate Kapustin-Witten functional.
-This coincides with the usual construction of a Morse-Smale-Witten complex in Morse theory.
+Note that, by definition, elements of $CF_{\theta}$ are stationary solutions of the Haydys--Witten equations -- or equivalently, critical points of an appropriate Kapustin--Witten functional.
+This coincides with the usual construction of a Morse--Smale--Witten complex in Morse theory.

-The Morse-Smale-Witten complex is equipped with a differential $d_{v\/}$ that counts Haydys-Witten instantons that interpolate between $x$ and $y$.
-To make this precise, consider the moduli space of Haydys-Witten solutions where the fields $(A,B)$ approach $x$ and $y$ as $s\to\pm\infty$, respectively, and moreover satisfy some fixed boundary conditions $\mathfrak{b}$ at the remaining boundaries and non-compact ends.
+The Morse--Smale--Witten complex is equipped with a differential ${\rm d}_{v}$ that counts Haydys--Witten instantons that interpolate between $x$ and $y$.
+To make this precise, consider the moduli space of Haydys--Witten solutions where the fields $(A,B)$ approach $x$ and $y$ as $s\to\pm\infty$, respectively, and moreover satisfy some fixed boundary conditions $\mathfrak{b}$ at the remaining boundaries and non-compact ends.
 This moduli space always admits an $\R$-action by translation $s\mapsto s+c$ along the flow direction $\R_s$, which maps one solution to an equivalent one that differs only by the parametrization of $\R_s$.
-To count instantons we thus consider the quotient of the moduli space by this action.
+To count instantons, we thus consider the quotient of the moduli space by this action.
 Also, we need to take into account that several instantons at the boundary might provide a consistent choice of boundary conditions $\mathfrak{b}$.
-As a result Haydys-Witten instantons that interpolate from $x$ to $y$ are classified by
+As a result Haydys--Witten instantons that interpolate from $x$ to $y$ are classified by

 On grounds of general properties of elliptic differential operators, this is expected to be a smooth oriented manifold.